LeetCode Problems with One Line Solution

 877. Stone Game | 🟠 |

-Below are three interesting "brain teaser" problems I summarized while practicing coding.
-These problems can be solved using algorithmic programming, but with a bit of thought, you can find patterns and come up with the answers directly.
+Below are three interesting "brain teasers" I summarized during my problem-solving journey.
+Although they can be solved using algorithmic programming, a little thought can reveal patterns to directly find the answer.

-LeetCode problem 292 "Nim Game" presents the following game rules:
+LeetCode Problem 292 "Nim Game" provides the following game rules:

 Assuming both of you are very smart and you start first, write an algorithm that takes a positive integer n

 For example, if there are 4 stones, the algorithm should return false.
-Because no matter if you take 1, 2, or 3 stones, your opponent can take the remaining stones in one turn, leaving you to lose.
+No matter whether you take 1, 2, or 3 stones, your opponent can take the remainder and win, leaving you with no options to win.

-If I can win, then when it's my turn to take stones, there must be 1 to 3 stones left, so I can take them all at once.
+If I can win, on my last turn there must be 1 to 3 stones left so I can take them all.

-How to create such a situation?
-Obviously, if the opponent faces 4 stones, no matter how they take them, there will be 1 to 3 stones left, and I will win.
+How do I create such a scenario?
+Obviously, if the opponent faces 4 stones on their turn, no matter how they play, they will leave 1 to 3 stones for me to win.

-How to force the opponent to face 4 stones?
-I need to ensure that when it's my turn, there are 5 to 7 stones left, so I can make the opponent face 4 stones.
+How can I force the opponent to face 4 stones?
+I need to ensure that when I play, there are 5 to 7 stones left, ensuring my opponent faces the 4-stone scenario.

-How to create a situation with 5 to 7 stones?
-Make the opponent face 8 stones; no matter how they take them, they will leave me with 5 to 7 stones, and I will win.
+How do I create a situation with 5 to 7 stones?
+By making the opponent face 8 stones, no matter how they play, they will leave 5 to 7 stones for me to win.

-Continuing this loop, we find that as long as the number of stones is a multiple of 4, it's a trap.
-You can never escape the multiples of 4 and will always lose.
-Therefore, the solution to this problem is very simple:
+This cycle continues, and we realize that stepping on a multiple of 4 is a trap.
+Once trapped in multiples of 4, you can never escape and will always lose.
+Thus, the solution to this problem is very simple:

 boolean canWinNim(int n) {